An operational continuum limit of quantum combs: Introduction

 The appropriate framework from which one can correctly study finite multi-time processes under this lens has emerged in many different contexts over the years: in quantum combs, operator tensors, quantum strategies, process matrices, process tensors, influence matrices, and superdensity operators -- to name a few \cite{Hardy_2012, PhysRevLett.101.060401,cotlerSuperdensityOperatorsSpacetime2018, BruknerNoCausalOrder,milzQuantumStochasticProcesses2021,whiteNonMarkovianQuantumProcess2022,Pollock2018-Process-Tensors,White-2025-Unifying-NM,PhysRevA.80.022339}.
 Applications therein have ranged from finding optimal strategies in multi-round quantum games~\cite{Gutoski_2007}, over probing signatures of quantum chaos, to understanding non-Markovianity in open quantum systems \cite{Dowling_2024_chaos,White-2025-Unifying-NM}, as well as examining the structure of causality in quantum mechanics \cite{BruknerNoCausalOrder}.
+A particularly useful property of all comb-like frameworks is that, via the generalised \emph{Choi-Jamio\l kowski isomorphism} (CJI), temporal correlations are mapped onto spatial ones, allowing temporal structure to be understood using the usual tools of quantum information~\cite{PhysRevA.80.022339,whiteWhatCanUnitary2025}.
 In this work, we shall adopt the terminology `quantum combs' as a general designation for this class of objects.
-But our results correspond in particular to \emph{process tensors}, which occupy the context of discrete quantum stochastic processes and non-Markovian open quantum systems -- both theoretically, and in practice.
-Without reference to such an underlying process, a continuum limit is not well-defined.
+But our results correspond in particular to \emph{process tensors}~\cite{Pollock2018-Process-Tensors}, which occupy the context of discrete quantum stochastic processes and non-Markovian open quantum systems -- both theoretically, and in practice.
+Here, a controllable quantum system is coupled to an inaccessible environment.

-Although posed in vastly different circumstances, what these frameworks all have in common is that, mathematically, they are multi-linear functionals mapping control operations on quantum systems from one set of spacetime coordinates to output states at another.
-Or, said differently, they encode all the non-commutative joint probability distributions of a quantum system across space and time.
-Arguably, that such an object has emerged from so many disparate areas under different sobriquets speaks both to its fundamental importance and its underappreciation within the mainstream~\cite{lindblad1979non}.
-A particularly useful property of all comb-like frameworks is that, via the generalised \emph{Choi-Jamio\l kowski isomorphism} (CJI), temporal correlations are mapped onto spatial ones, allowing the temporal structure of quantum processes to be understood \emph{operationally}, using the tools of quantum information~\cite{PhysRevA.80.022339,whiteWhatCanUnitary2025}.